hurwitzlab/planet-microbe-datapackages/Tara_Oceans_Polar/README.md

 Water column context for the sampling events were obtained from Pangea : https://doi.pangaea.de/10.1594/PANGAEA.875579

 In PANGEA the water column context is linked to the sample registry.
 Information about the sample was removed from the dataset, dereplicated and matched to the sampling_events registry.

+## Campaigns
+Campaigns informatations were retrieved from the Pangea registry of all campaigns : https://doi.pangaea.de/10.1594/PANGAEA.842191

+Relevant information were selected and renamed using the script available in scripts/mapTara_NCBI_PANGEA.R